Origin: Worldwide, notably Mexico, Peru

 Chakra Alignment: Solar Plexus

-It encourages self-realisation, showing us both our light and dark sides.
+Pyrite encourages self-realisation and critical self-reflection, showing us both our light and dark sides.
 It is also useful in clarification, on both emotional and diagnostic healing levels, and for uncovering suppressed memories.
-It is considered still to be a stone of protection, and can shield one against negative energy on many levels.
-As the crystals form cubically, pyrite makes a powerful also grounding stone (the cube being a symbol of Earth), giving the wearer or holder a sense of containment.
-Many believe it bestows the blessing of abundance.
+It is an important protection stone, and acts as a shield and defence on many levels.